TeamMidnightDust/MidnightControls/README.md

 ## Build

-Just do `./gradlew :fabric:build` and everything should build just fine!
+Just do `./gradlew :fabric:shadowRemapJar` and everything should build just fine!